CodeMaster013/Campaign-lore/README.md

 > Note: This project is under development and may not include all features yet.
 For details or to see more files, check the [GitHub repository file browser](https://github.com/CodeMaster013/Campaign-lore)

 ## Contributors
-I thank all contributors who help us improve and fix my project
+I thank all contributors who help me improve and fix my project

 Contributors include:

-@CodeMaster013
+- **Sehnya**

-@Sehnya
+And once again, Thanks!